 Frances E. Quigley – In 2003, Fran passed away in Mesa, Ariz.
 He was 87 years old.
 He was born in Iowa in 1915; he served in the U.S. Army in Germany during World War II.
 His vision and tireless energy transformed VCA from a fledgling idea into an influential force in the baking industry in Wisconsin — and beyond.

-Mark Munroe – Mark is currently the President and CEO of Valley and has been since 2001.
-Mark is a great visionary and has taken Valley to new heights and has developed the Valley Family of Companies to be an industry leader in their respective categories.
+Mark Munroe – Mark served as the President and CEO of Valley from 2001 until his retirement in 2020.
+Mark was a great visionary and took Valley to new heights by developing the Valley Family of Companies into an industry leader in their respective categories.